Melinda K. Harman, Ph.D.

 Department of Bioengineering

-Melinda Harman is an Assistant Professor in the Department of Bioengineering at Clemson University.
+Melinda Harman is an Associate Professor in the Department of Bioengineering at Clemson University.
 She began her biomedical career in 1989 and has spent the subsequent years collaborating with healthcare and industry leaders to translate medical device innovations to clinical practice.
-Melinda’s research and teaching areas involve medical device performance assessments, evaluation of implantable biomaterials, and the reprocessing of reusable surgical instruments.
-She has led over 20 national and international collaborative research projects involving innovations in surgical techniques, the analysis of explanted prostheses used for joint replacement, surgical mesh used for hernia repair, and medical device testing by means of biomechanical simulations and computational models.
-Her research has been widely disseminated through the publication of four book chapters and more than 45 original research papers in international, peer-reviewed medical and scientific journals.
+Harman’s research and teaching focus on improving the safety and effectiveness of medical technology in various stages of development, including evaluation of implantable biomaterials such as joint prostheses and surgical mesh, human factors validation, and medical device reprocessing for reuse.
+Her current collaborative healthcare research involves healthcare providers within the Prisma Health System in Greenville, the Atrium Health System in Charlotte, and the Medical University of South Carolina in Charleston, among others across the US.
+She participates in global health initiatives at Clemson University and MUSC involving collaborators in Tanzania and India.
+She is active in interdisciplinary healthcare research involving the School of Nursing and the Department of Industrial Engineering.
+Her research has been widely disseminated through the publication of six book chapters and more than 50 original research papers in international, peer-reviewed medical and scientific journals.
 She is an active member of various biomedical professional groups.
-Prior to joining Clemson University, Melinda completed an international fellowship at the Rizzoli Orthopaedic Institute in Bologna, Italy and worked for 14 years conducting biomedical research in a hospital-based setting.
-She has PhD (Clemson University) and MS (University of Utah) degrees in bioengineering and BS degrees (Ball State University) in physics and in athletic training (sports medicine).
+Prior to joining Clemson University, Harman completed an international fellowship at the Rizzoli Orthopaedic Institute in Bologna, Italy and worked for 14 years conducting biomedical research for medical device industries in a hospital-based setting.
+She has Ph.D.
+(Clemson University) and MS (University of Utah) degrees in bioengineering and BS degrees (Ball State University) in physics and in athletic training (sports medicine).

 For more information, see her departmental faculty profile.

 How Dr. Harman's research is transforming health care